 4. Sake Tasting at Chomeisen

-Chomeisen is the only sake brewery on the Naritasan Omotesando street.
-The well water used to make Sake is renowned for its flavor and quality, a lot of people visiting Shinshouji also pop into this store.
+Chomeisen is the only sake brewery on Naritasan Omotesando Street.
+The well water used to make Sake is renowned for its flavor and quality; a lot of people visiting Shinshouji also pop into this store.
 It has a retail store selling locally brewed alcohol and well as a stand selling rice malt amazake (sweet sake).

 Sake Brewery Chomeisen has a large range of sake for you to try, from a refreshing dry taste to a rich sweet flavor.
 After tasting the sake, you can take a look at the photos of the sake making process.
 There are English captions as well so foreign tourists don’t need to worry.

 - Address 286-0032 Chiba Prefecture, Narita City, Kamicho 540